 How to Watch & Listen to West Virginia vs. Kentucky

-The West Virginia Mountaineers (41-14) meet the Kentucky Wildcats (29-24) in the first game of the Clemson Regional in the NCAA tournament.
+The West Virginia Mountaineers (43-14) will square off against the Kentucky Wildcats (31-25) in the NCAA regional finals.

 West Virginia vs. Kentucky Series History